shuckc/verilog-utils/README.md

 littletoe (synth)
 -----------------
-Basic line-speed read-only MAC/IP/TCP stack to follow a specific TCP session at the data level, from wire-format EthernetII packets.
+Basic 1G line-speed, read-only MAC/IP/TCP stack to follow a specific TCP session at the data level.
+Otherwise known as a TCP Offload Engine, or ToE.
+Works from a wire-format EthernetII MAC, and can simulate from .pcap files using `pcap` module above.
+Simply tune in the src/dest IP:port details and follow the gated data output.

 bcd (synth)
 -----------